karnhwa/helloWorld/README.md

 # helloWorld
 helloWorld
 this is no good
-Wah Lau eh HelloWorld always@(posedge clk) do this do that
+Wah Lau eh Write VHDL la

 Should not do this